 - Points Bonus for Transferred Balances.
 Southwest Rapid Rewards Plus doesn’t have an introductory balance transfer APR or fee-free period.
 However, it does have a useful balance transfer promotion: 1 Rapid Rewards point per transferred dollar, up to 15,000 points ($15,000 in transferred balances), on transfers made within three months of account opening.
 This is a rare, and useful, benefit among travel rewards cards – few, if any, have similar deals.
 If you currently have high-interest credit card debt elsewhere, run the numbers and see whether it makes financial sense to do a transfer.

 - Great Sign-up Bonus.
-This card’s 40,000-point sign-up bonus is relatively easy to achieve, requiring just $1,000 in spending within three months.
-Depending on the routes for which it’s redeemed, that bonus could be enough for two free round-trip Southwest flights – and, more reliably, three free one-way flights.
+This card’s 60,000-point sign-up bonus is relatively easy to achieve, requiring just $2,000 in spending within three months.
+Depending on the routes for which it’s redeemed, that bonus could be enough for three free round-trip Southwest flights – and, more reliably, four to five free one-way flights.
 Either way, that’s a nice kickoff to a potentially lucrative credit card relationship.

 - Decent Cardmember Anniversary Bonus.
 This card’s 3,000-point anniversary bonus isn’t enough to cover the cost of an entire flight segment, but it can certainly push you over the edge if you’re close to having enough points for a free flight.

 - Annual Fee Is in Effect From Day One.
 This card’s $69 annual fee isn’t excessive, but it is in effect from day one.
 This is a disadvantage relative to many competing cards, such as United MileagePlus Explorer, Barclaycard Arrival Plus® World Elite Mastercard®, and Capital One Venture Rewards Credit Card, all of which waive their respective annual fees in the first year.